codio/site/source/docs/content/authoring/introduction.html.md

 full_width: true
 ---

-Codio has powerful authoring capabilities that let you create rich tutorial content.
+Codio Guides is our tutorial authoring tool and has powerful capabilities that let you create rich tutorial content.
 Here are a few of the key features.

 - Each page of content can [control the layout of the IDE](/docs/content/authoring/layouts/)
 - [Open and close files, terminal windows and html page previews](/docs/content/authoring/settings-actions/open-tabs/)